tyroguru/BPFTrace-hol/bpftrace.md

 Thu Sep 26 10:19:05 2024
 ```

+### Exercises

-Now expand the script written previously to print the per-process system call counts every 10 seconds.
+1. Expand the script written previously to print the per-process system call counts every 10 seconds.
 1. Add the ability to only display the top 10 per process counts (hint: use the `print` action)
 1. Delete all per-process syscall stats every 10 secs (hint: use the `clear` action);
 1. Finally, exit the script after 3 iterations (or 30 seconds if you prefer it that way)